A JWST Transit of a Jupiter Analog: II. A Search for Exomoons: Fitting

 For the orbital period, we do the same except as fold in the partial \textit{Spitzer} transit reported in \citet{dalba:2019}, giving us $P \sim \mathcal{N}(1071.23325,0.00055)$\,days, in close agreement with the value found by \citet{dalba:2019}.

 The second model we consider is the planet+moon model described in \citet{luna:2011}, known as \luna.
-This analytic \fortran\ implementation remains the fastest modeling code to our knowledge (e.g. see \citealt{kipping:2025}) and fully handles the complex geometry of possible szygy events.
+This analytic \fortran\ implementation remains the fastest modeling code to our knowledge (e.g. see \citealt{kipping:2025}) and fully handles the complex geometry of possible szygy events\footnote{ This is when the projected disks of the star, planet and moon all overlap. }.
 Our model does not explicitly include multiple moons ab-initio, although these can be added as required.
 Should strong evidence for a moon be obtained, but it is a signal driven by multiple moons, the derived parameters will be biased as a result \citep{teachey:2024} - but we refrain from speculating on multiple moons until at least some positive evidence is found to begin with.

 The planet-only model, $\mathcal{M}_P$, can be understood as a nested model of the planet+moon model, $\mathcal{M}_S$.
 The latter appends seven new parameters: the reciprocal of the satellite's orbital period, $1/P_S$ (motivated by \citealt{corridor:2021}); mean density of the planet, $\rho_P$ (to impose physical bounds); cosine of the satellite's orbital inclination relative to the planetary planet, $\cos i_S$ (to ensure isotropic prior); longitude of the ascending node of the satellite orbit, $\Omega_S$; mean anomaly of the exomoon, $\phi_S$; radius of the satellite relative to the planet, $R_{SP}$; and, mass of the satellite relative to the planet, $M_{SP}$.
 We adopt uniform priors for all with the exception of $\rho_P$ for which we adopt an informative prior leveraging the mass constraint from \citet{chachan:2022}, such that $\rho_P \sim \mathcal{N}(1840,290)$\,kg\,m$^{-3}$.
+Table~\ref{tab:priors} provides a summary of the parameters and their priors.